1-icenine/Portfolio/SQL/Spotify/README.md

 ## 📌 Overview

 This project uses SQL to explore and analyze a dataset of 600 Spotify tracks.
-It focuses on genre diversity, song popularity, length trends, and album name characteristics.
+It focuses on analyzing popularity distributions and factors that could affect popularity.
 It also includes reusable stored procedures for fetching popular tracks and the longest songs.

 ## 🧠 Lessons Learned
-- Used `DENSE_RANK()` to identify top songs by genre and filter results cleanly with `WHERE` and `LIMIT` logic.
+- Used `DENSE_RANK()` for ranking songs and albums within genres.
-- Leveraged `COUNT(CASE WHEN ...)` to quantify qualitative categories like popularity tiers and duration groups.
+- Conditional counting with  `COUNT(CASE WHEN ...)` for category breakdowns.
-- Applied `OVER(PARTITION BY ...)` to calculate genre-specific and artist-specific metrics such as average popularity and song counts.
+- Window functions `OVER(PARTITION BY ...)` to calculate genre-specific and artist-specific metrics such as average popularity and song counts.
-- Gained experience categorizing numerical data into meaningful labels to support clearer insights.

 ## 🛠️ Setup & Usage